d12frosted/elpa-mirror/melpa/org-index-readme.txt

  - Watch the screencast at http://2484.de/org-index.html.
- - See the documentation of `org-index', which can also be read by invoking `org-index' and typing 'help'.
+ - See the documentation of `org-index', which can also be read by invoking `org-index' and typing '?'.